Inside Daisy Clover, starring Natalie Wood, is a film that takes a look at Hollywood cruelty while also being a film that was ahead of its time.

 Raymond being Raymond–well, he forces Daisy to get back to work on the film.
 Contracts are contracts and this is certainly one of the areas where the film hits it on the money in terms of the studio system.
 You can sense the rebelliousness in Daisy.
 She’s not about to rush back to the studio especially when she tries committing suicide.
 Maybe the film is going for laughs but the attempt keeps getting interrupted.
 If it’s not one thing, it’s another.
-As a historical point, the film itself was shot between two of Wood’s own suicide attempts.
+As a historical point, the film’s production happened between two of Wood’s own suicide attempts.

 By this point in Natalie Wood’s career, she had scored three Oscar nominations for her performances.
 Here she is, almost 30 years old, and playing a teenager.
 Wood went on strike against Warner Bros. in the late 1950s and was able to get more of a say in which roles she selected.
 While the film landed at Warner Bros., it was originally set for Columbia Pictures.
 In any event, she earned a Golden Globe nomination for her performance in the film.

 Robert Redford’s Wade Lewis was a character ahead of his time even for 1965.
 While gays and lesbians were apart of Hollywood history, the Production Code wasn’t ready for them.
 Alfred Hitchcock took his fight to the censors but even one of his films couldn’t have such depictions on screen.
 In any event, Gavin Lambert’s screenplay had to change Wade’s sexuality from gay to bisexual in order to appease the censors.
 Had Wade not had an affair with Melora, maybe the marriage could have worked out.
 Another thing I like about Wade’s character is that he’s proud of his sexuality.
-There’s nothing here to be ashamed about as far as being interested in multiple genders.
+There should be no shame in having an interest in multiple genders.

 An interesting thing to note here about Raymond Swan.
-The studio executive is described as the Prince of Darkness.
+The film refers to Plummer’s studio executive as the Prince of Darkness.
 Could Swan be a stand-in for the WB co-founder?
 Maybe I’m reading into this too much but since the film was released by Warner Bros. and Jack Warner was also known as the Clown Prince.
 Another interesting thing in terms of the set design is that Swan’s office is so bare.
 Other executive offices had more furniture according to photos!